 Intranet content should cater to the needs of the intended audience, answer their questions and help them accomplish their work.
 Each area of your intranet may have different content requirements and it helps to nominate publishers for each site and provide them with easy publishing capabilities, so they can create and distribute the latest corporate news, department story, videos, and announcements that require no coding or IT skills.

 It is important to keep information fresh and relevant so users keep coming back.
 A great intranet provides two-way communication and bridges all the gaps between your employees and organization’s core principles and values.

-An intranet on Office 365 Fits the Bill
+An intranet on Microsoft Office 365 Fits the Bill

-An intranet built on Office 365 can satisfy all the user expectations discussed in this article.
-Office 365 is a robust, scalable, and customizable productivity platform.
-An intranet built on Office 365 leverages its powerful toolkit to enable your employees collaborate effortlessly in a modern and intuitive ecosystem.
+An intranet built on Office 365 (now renamed Microsoft 365) can satisfy all the user expectations discussed in this article.
+Microsoft Office 365 is a robust, scalable, and customizable productivity platform.
+An intranet built on Microsoft Office 365 leverages its powerful toolkit to enable your employees collaborate effortlessly in a modern and intuitive ecosystem.
 It automates day-to-day tasks and processes, and allows secure access to all your files, documents and information.

 Since an Microsoft Office 365 intranet is cloud-based, it offers best-in-class intranet mobility that lets you work anytime, from anywhere, and it is always updated, secure and reliable.
 Most of its tools make use of artificial intelligence algorithms to respond instantly to users’ queries quickly and have advanced search features that deliver quick and relevant results.

 Microsoft continues to invest in bringing modern user experiences throughout SharePoint and Microsoft Office 365 intranets.
 Modern intranets on Microsoft Office 365 offer a fun experience for your employees, better flexibility, ease of use, and better synchronization across apps and your system which further enriches the intranet experience.